 - Takes effect automatically without any effort on the part of a borrower

-- The six months of suspended payments count towards loan forgiveness programs, including Public Service Loan Forgiveness (PSLF) and Income-Driven Forgiveness (PAYE, REPAYE, IBR)
+- The suspended payments count towards loan forgiveness programs, including PSLF and IDR forgiveness (PAYE, REPAYE, IBR)

-- Employers who contribute to their employees’ student loans receive a tax break, although that measure must be renewed in 2021 to be permanent
+- Employers who contribute to their employees’ student loans receive a tax break up to $5,250, although that measure must be renewed in 2021 to be permanent

-- Borrowers in default will have their six months of suspended payments count towards the nine months needed for loan rehabilitation.
+- Borrowers in default will have their months of suspended payments count towards the nine months needed for loan rehabilitation

 - No collection, wage garnishment, or seizure of tax refunds will happen (backdated to March 13, 2020)

-Unfortunately, this bill does absolutely nothing for borrowers with private student loans, FFEL loans held by private institutions, or the Department of Health student loans.
+Unfortunately, this bill did absolutely nothing for borrowers with private student loans, FFEL loans held by private institutions or the Department of Health student loans.

-Some versions of the Coronavirus rescue plan included anywhere from $10,000 to $30,000 in student loan cancellation in addition to Congress making payments for everyone.
+Some versions of the coronavirus rescue plan included anywhere from $10,000 to $50,000 in student loan cancellation in addition to Congress making payments for everyone.

-While that did not come to pass, this bill is still extraordinarily generous for borrowers with federal student loans.
+While that did not come to pass, the CARES Act bill and subsequent executive orders have been extraordinarily generous for borrowers with federal student loans.

 However, millions of people were about to lose their jobs at the same time, and this is clearly not what loan servicers are built for.

-Also, our survey of 4,100 readers on March 18, 2020 suggested that at least 43% of borrowers do not even understand how to pause their federal student loan payments if their income falls.
+Also, our survey of 4,100 readers on March 18, 2020, suggested that at least 43% of borrowers did not even understand how to pause their federal student loan payments if their income falls.
 See the table below.

 Our readers tend to be graduate degree-holding professionals who are more informed than average on student loan rules.